nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

 - `-o` – Specifies the output file name.
 - `--tmp-dir` – Specifies the temporary directory to write to (needed if running more than one process concurrently, see Note above).
 - `--report-unannotated` – Specifies to generate an output for each entry, event when no KO is assigned.
-- `sample-genes.faa` – Specifies the input file, provided as a positional argument.
+- `sample-genes_GLlbsMetag.faa` – Specifies the input file, provided as a positional argument.

 **Input Data:**

-- sample-genes.faa (amino-acid fasta file, output from [Step 11b](#11b-remove-line-wraps-in-gene-prediction-output))
+- sample-genes_GLlbsMetag.faa (amino-acid fasta file, output from [Step 11b](#11b-remove-line-wraps-in-gene-prediction-output))
 - profiles/ (reference directory holding the KO HMMs, downloaded in [Step 12a](#12a-download-reference-database-of-hmm-models))
 - ko_list (reference list of KOs to scan for, downloaded in [Step 12a](#12a-download-reference-database-of-hmm-models))